 Lead applicants must not be affiliated to a private or commercial organisation.
 Applications will not be considered if there is more than one UK co-applicant or an overseas applicant not from a DAC-listed country.

 This grant forms part of the UK’s Official Development Assistance (ODA), which promotes economic development and welfare in developing countries.
 In order for applications to be eligible for this grant, applicants must clearly show that their proposal’s aims are in-line with those of the ODA.
 These include strengthening global peace and security, promoting global prosperity, and tackling extreme poverty.
 The delivery partners for this scheme have provided some ODA guidance for applicants.

-Projects must start between 1 August 2019 and 31 October 2019, and the funding will last for one year.
+The funding for projects will last for one year.
 Full details of eligibility for this scheme are outlined in the guidance, please see the scheme notes, terms and conditions, sample form, and FAQs.
 Please read this carefully before submitting an application.

 How to apply

 Visit the Academy of Medical Sciences' portal homepage.

 Deadline for applications: 17:00 (UK time) 31 March 2020.